Login

 Building Learning Power

-Our school learning power this term is 'Empathy and Listening' and we will be looking for good examples of this in the classroom and around the school.
+Our school learning power this term is 'Collaboration' and we will be looking for good examples of this in the classroom and around the school.

 If you have any questions or queries please speak with Mr Smith or Mrs Cook at the end of the day or arrange an appointment through the school office.